Pre-Conference Educational Experiences

-Generally tours will commence at 8:30am and 12:30pm on Thursday 11 July.
+Tours will commence at 8:30am and 12:30pm on Thursday 11 July, with one tour commencing at 2.00pm.
 Some departure times will vary depending on the distance to be traveled and requests from the host centres to respect busy times in their centre/site.

 - All tours will depart from and return to the Perth Convention & Exhibition Centre.
 Delegates must arrive and depart from centre venues via the accompanied bus tours.

 - The pre-conference Educational Experiences are optional and tickets must be purchased separately to conference registration.

 The 2019 Pre-conference Educational Experiences are generously hosted by:

 Bold Park Community School (BPCS) is an independent school situated on the banks of Lake Monger (Galup), catering for around 270 students from Pre-kindy to Year 12.
 (Hours of operation 8:30 – 3:30pm).